 Vanguard Retirement Nest Egg Calculator

-Fidelity Retirement Score Tool
+Fidelity Retirement Score

-Investment Policy Statement Worksheet
+Morningstar's Investment Policy Worksheet

-Retirement Policy Statement Worksheet
+Retirement Policy Statement

 Investors are often exhorted to focus on what they can control when the markets are uncertain and volatile.
 At the top of the "In Your Control" list should be your savings and spending rates: How much you are able to invest on an ongoing basis will be by far the biggest determinant of when and whether you reach your financial goals.
-A strong market and enlarged portfolio balances can stoke a "wealth effect," making it more comfortable to spend than you otherwise would.
+A strong market and enlarged portfolio balances can stoke a "wealth effect," making you more comfortable to spend than you otherwise would be.
 If you haven't done a budget recently, there are a host of online tools and apps for tracking your expenses on an ongoing basis.
 Alternatively, you can create a budget the old-fashioned way, using an Excel spreadsheet or other budget worksheet.

 Since we're on the topic of expenses, do you know what you're paying for your portfolio on an ongoing basis?
 Most investors don't, even though managing investment costs is one of the best ways to improve your take-home return.
 If you have a portfolio saved in Morningstar's Portfolio Manager, you can find valuable summary statistics about what you're paying in the Fees & Expenses section of the X-Ray overview: your average mutual fund expense ratio, the expense ratio of a similarly weighted portfolio with average expenses, and your total expenses in dollars and cents.
-If your portfolio's expense ratio isn't comfortably below average, click the X-Ray Details tab, then Fees & Expenses below that, to see how each of your holdings stack up relative to their category peers.
-The Expense tab for individual mutual funds and ETFs provides a wealth of comparative and historical expense data.
+If your portfolio's expense ratio isn't comfortably below average, click the X-Ray Details tab, then Fees & Expenses below that, to see how your holdings stack up relative to their category peers.
+The "Price" tab for individual mutual funds and ETFs provides a wealth of comparative and historical expense data.

 In a related vein, are you managing your portfolio with an eye toward reducing the drag of taxes?
 Are you taking maximum advantage of your tax-sheltered options?
 If you have taxable, nonretirement holdings, have you populated that portion of your portfolio with investments that limit taxable income and capital gains distributions?